bugsnag/bugsnag-js/examples/js/nextjs-new/README.md

 This example covers various different scenarios where errors can occur in a next.js project.
 Currently not all scenarios are captured by Bugsnag.

 Note: Exceptions in development mode take a different path than in production.
-These tests should be run on a production build deployed to Vercel.
+These scenarios should be run on a production build deployed to Vercel.

 ## Configuration